Why Is Jail-Based Research Needed?

 The following items detail key elements of successful strategies in proposing and conducting jail-based research:

 - Include the pretrial population.
-Ensure the study includes a representative sample of jail inmates, including pretrial detainees, to produce meaningful analysis and insight.
+Ensure the study includes a representative sample of individuals in jail, including pretrial detainees, to produce meaningful analysis and insight.

 - Consider volunteering at the facility before developing a proposal.
 Gain first-hand understanding of the jail before proposing research.
 This expedites the process of initiating and completing project tasks once the project commences.